National Women's Studies Association: Journal

 NWSA publishes Feminist Formations, a journal that cultivates feminist conversations from around the world regarding research, theory, activism, teaching, and learning.
 The journal changed its name from NWSA Journal in 2010 to be inclusive of both NWSA conference papers and works from academic sources and individuals globally.

 Awards

-Every year during the months of April–June, NWSA presents awards and prizes for books, students, and women's centers:
+Every year from April to June, NWSA presents awards and prizes for books, students, and women's centers: